craftzdog/react-native-sqlite-2/README.md

 var db = new PouchDB("mydb", { adapter: "react-native-sqlite" });
 ```

-### Foreign key support on Android
+### Foreign key support

-As part of database initialization, this library will enable foreign key support automatically on Android devices, due to the fact that Android will not respect a PRAGMA statement to enable or disable them after it has been opened.
+As part of database initialization, this library will enable foreign key support automatically on both iOS & Android.
 Thus, any tables that define foreign key constraints will have them enforced whether or not foreign key support is explicitly enabled/disabled by PRAGMA statements sent via SQL.

 ## Changelog